wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/search/search-create-geospatial.md

 In this step, we use the Bing Maps DataFlow API to geocode some addresses for various bike stores around the world.

 This data comes from a CSV file called store_locations.csv located in the source you downloaded earlier.
-If you open up this file in a text editor or Excel, you’ll see that it has an ID column for each store, the name of the store, and its address.
+If you open up this file in a text editor or Excel, you'll see that it has an ID column for each store, the name of the store, and its address.

 Let's walk through the code that explains how this works.

 1. Open the AdventureWorksGeo solution in Visual Studio, expand the project **StoreIndexer** in the Solution Explorer and open Program.cs.
-Since we already covered index creation in the [Azure Search – Adventure Works Demo](http://azuresearchadventureworksdemo.codeplex.com/), we'll skip the discussion on how that works in Program.cs.
+Since we already covered index creation in the [Azure Search - Adventure Works Demo](http://azuresearchadventureworksdemo.codeplex.com/), we'll skip the discussion on how that works in Program.cs.

 2. Go to the **Main** function and notice that it calls **ApplyStoreData**.
 Move to this function and walk through the code.